Information for New Students for Fall 2020

 It is also very important to make sure that PSYC-100 is the right placement before signing up for this class.
 Students may NOT enroll in Psych 100 if they:

 * scored a 4 or 5 on the Psychology Advanced Placement exam,

 * scored 6 or better on the Psychology International Baccalaureate exam, or

 * completed an introductory psychology course at another college or university.

-Please email any questions that you have about these policies/procedures to either Professor Sanderson (email@example.com), or Professor McQuade (firstname.lastname@example.org).
+Please email any questions that you have to Professor Catherine Sanderson, the Chair of the Psychology Department (email@example.com).